Inside the beautiful Gapyeong Valley ( 가평) lies Nami Island ( 남이섬 ), one of Korea’s biggest tourist attractions.

 Petite France is a small, charming village with French-styled buildings and a European ambiance.

-As with Nami Island, Petite France is also the filming location for many Korean dramas which add to its popularity.
+As with Nami Island, Petite France is also the filming location for many Korean dramas which adds to its popularity.

-Why didn’t I include Petite France in my Nami Island itinerary
+Is it worth including Petite France in your Nami Island itinerary

 Chuncheon Dakgalbi Street